Container widgets are able to hold other widgets and take care of

 differ slightly to match the needs of list browsing.

-To create a ScrolledList
+To create a ScrolledList you have to

 supply the sizing dimensions and an optional collection, which